 Rob Heckelman

-Rapid Tennis: conditioning by reducing recovery time rather than running sprints.
-If you've played enough competitive tennis, you've experienced the times when your opponents have stalled their way through a match, or maybe you have stalled to catch a breath....
+If you've played enough competitive tennis, you've experienced the times when your opponents have stalled their way through a match, or maybe you have stalled to catch a breath.
+But maybe doing sprints or other oncourt conditioning drills isn't your...

-How do you learn to play your game at critical moments?
 There are fundamental problems in the way most people practice.
 Many players try to incorporate change from a lesson directly into match play.
-Or they consider effective practice...
+Or they consider effective practice to be simply hitting balls or repetitively drilling.
+Unfortunately these approaches...

-What are the 4 steps to solidifying improvement in competition?
 In this series of articles, we are looking at adult tennis and the paths to improve and enjoy the game the most.
-In the first part we looked at the...
+In the first part we looked at the surprisingly wide range of opportunities to compete and even travel...

-Ken Rosewall reached the U.S. Open final in 1974 at the age of 40.
-It's 1974 at Forest Hills and an aging Ken Rosewall is on center court playing for his third championship eighteen years later after his first win....
+It's 1974 at Forest Hills and an aging Ken Rosewall is on center court playing for his third championship eighteen years later after his first win.
+He's up against a new young stud, who hits groundstrokes like never before.
+The...

-Myself and Jeff Greenwald: how do you help the best player in the world change his game?
-When Jeff Greenwald consulted me to help him in his quest to come to the net more often, it was an interesting challenge....
+When Jeff Greenwald consulted me to help him in his quest to come to the net more often, it was an interesting challenge.
+In most cases I try to develop this change by first helping the student learn the structural...